-There is mud, drizzle, roaring engines and a huge amount of cars are action!
+There is mud, drizzle, roaring engines and a huge amount of cars are in action!

 Seeing as this was the first ever rally I had been to, I thought I’d just go for one day.
 I decided to see the famous Sweet Lamb stage which was taking place on the Saturday and promised action and, crucially, a watersplash.

 Because water and rally just go so well together.

 A ticket for the day was £28 and this includes parking and a program (which is usually charged at £9).